randust/tp/docs/UserGuide.md

 **Example Output:**
 ```
 Format: /add <DESCRIPTION> $<AMOUNT> [/c <CATEGORY>] [/dt <DATE>]
-AMOUNT must be a positive number greater than 0
+AMOUNT must be a positive number greater than 0.
-CATEGORY is an optional argument
+CATEGORY is an optional argument.
-DATE is an optional argument which must be in the form dd-MM-yyyy
+DATE is an optional argument which must be in the form dd-MM-yyyy.
-Example: /add concert tickets $35.80 /c LEISURE /dt [03-05-2025] -
+Example: /add concert tickets $35.80 /c LEISURE /dt 03-05-2025 -
-        adds an expense with description 'concert tickets' with the amount $35.80,
+         adds a regular expense with description 'concert tickets' with the amount $35.80,
-        with the category 'LEISURE' and date '03-05-2025'.
+         category 'LEISURE' and date '03-05-2025'.
 ```